Kristina01111000/WordPressTheme/README.md

 	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put seperate pictures into additional css -> figure out how to make pictures scroll
+	-> not sure how i feel about the coded front page in gecko theme

 To do: